Haivision/srt/docs/API/API-functions.md

 group.
 This mechanism allows you to get individual errors for particular member connection failures.

-You can also use this mechanism as an alternative method for a single-socket connection in non-blocking mode to trigger an action when the connection process is finished.
-It is recommended, however, that you use this callback only to collect failure information, as the call will happen in one of the internal SRT threads.

 **Arguments**:

 * [`u`](#u): Socket or group that will be used for connecting and for which the hook is installed